lykjohn/SEC-Python-Scraper/README.md

 ## What is this about? <a name = "about"></a>
 <p>
+  In the era of information unity, we would like to see a neat pile of information that synergize each other, so do businesses.

-  In the era of information unity, business information seem to go against the stream.
+  business information seem to go against the stream.
 It is like an universe of dust, touching one piece is likely to cause a shiver in the other.
 SEC EDGAR database is a web repository storing these types of information, for example, a scraper that successfully extracts a financial statement for one filing year but fails to merge it with one in another year is